iamsuteerth/skyfox-devops/README.md

 ## ✅ Current Status

 ### Networking Infrastructure
-Complete VPC setup with multi-AZ architecture:
+Complete VPC setup with multi-AZ architecture and security groups:
 - **VPC**: `10.0.0.0/16` across 3 availability zones
-- **Public Subnets**: For ALB and backend service (Supabase connectivity)
+- **Public Subnets**: For External ALB and Backend Service
-- **Private Subnets**: For payment and movie services (no internet access)
+- **Private Subnets**: For Internal ALB and Payment/Movie services
-- **Security Groups**: Configured for each service with least-privilege access
+- **Security Groups**: Configured for external ALB, internal ALB, and each service

 ```
 ap-south-1a: 10.0.1.0/24 (public) + 10.0.10.0/24 (private)